In The Name of Allaah, The Most Merciful, The Bestower of Mercy.

 Reminder to Myself and all Those Whose Mothers Have Returned to Their Lord

 They were the secure places of reassurance- gave their hearts and health to their offspring, wasted their beauty and did not expect anything in return.
-They were the hearts that released tenderness and support, even if they were full of sadness.
+They were the hearts that released tenderness and support.
 Whatever is said about them would be very insignificant compared to the comfort they gave.
 The flood of feelings from them overflowed, as it has always overflowed on us.
 When fathers were missed for a while, they were the source of all comfort.
 They carried us heavy by the will of Allaah, nursed us until the time of our weaning, stayed up in the darkness of the night and sacrificed their sleep until we fell asleep.
 They were the foremost source of love and compassion in the house from whom others learnt to extend love and compassion to others.
 They exhausted their day through words of encouragement in everything that benefitted us.
 In childhood, they taught us before we could speak and during our youth they shared their thoughts to guide us to every beneficial affair known to them.
 They were the first school that prepared us to face the outside world.
 Indeed, we are unable to do anything to pay them back equally, but we must do our utmost – by the Tawfeeq of Allaah – to supplicate for them constantly and never hesitate to give charity on their behalf.
 None can replace their love, compassion and comfort after their departure.
 The eyes shed tears and the heart is grieved, and we will not say except what pleases our Lord.
 May Allaah grant them and our fathers extensive mercy and enter them into a noble entrance Aameen.